 In 2005, in November, Pastor Billingslea retired, and Rev. Dr. Jermaine D. Covington was assigned as Pastor.

 Under the leadership of Pastor Covington, the church continued to grow physically and spiritually.
 The establishment of new ministries and activities including the Youth Ministry, Gospel and Jazz Brunch, Visual and Dramatic Arts, Family & Friends Day, and various outreach programs including foreign missions.

 In 2020, the COVID Pandemic resulted in increased use of technology, such as streaming, email, and texts in worship services and communication with the congregation.

-In 2021, Pastor Covington was assigned to Pastor Quinn Chapel in Cincinnati Ohio.
-Pastor Ruth McCants Locke was assigned to pastor St John.
+In 2021, Pastor Ruth McCants Locke was assigned to pastor St John in the midst of the Pandemic.
+She quickly enhanced the already active technology ministry and started virtual ministries for the youth.
 St. John is looking forward to what God will continue to do through Pastor Locke and the church’s leadership as He orders her steps to continue the spiritual and physical growth of St. John A.M.E.
 Church in the 21st century!